Surdano/Risk_Return_Analysis/README.md

 ---
 This program utilizes Jupyter Lab to visualize performance history metrics from four large hedge funds and the S&P 500.
 The metrics being visualized in this program are: Daily Performance, Risk, Volitlity, Sharpe Ratio and Beta Measurements.

-At the end of the analysis we take the two funds with the highest risk-to-return profiles and compare them against each other and the S&P 500.
-Once determined, a recommendation is made for which fund is the better investment.
+At the end of the analysis the two funds with the highest risk-to-return profiles are compared against each other.
+Once compared, a recommendation is made for which fund a firm should invest in.

 ---
 ## Technologies